 Where are they getting these numbers from?
 I think the disconnect is people adding flooring, some drywall, and throwing a couch in.
 This does not increase property value and cannot be used as a “habitable” living space.

-We’ve helped hundreds of homeowners legally convert their garages into rentable apartments, allowing them to bring in passive rental income and maximize their property.
+We’ve helped hundreds of homeowners legally convert their garages into rentable apartments, allowing them to bring in passive rental income, add extra space, increase the resale value of your home, and maximize their property.
 We can help you too!

 Check your address here!
 Depending on your goals, budget, and your neighborhood, Maxable will connect you with the best-fit ADU companies for your needs.
 Our network consists of heavily vetted designers, builders, prefab companies, and more.